METMECIT/RDPfail/README.md

 Many malicious actors attempt to RDP into servers.

-Emails a log file every eight hours (can adjust to lower increments if needed) that contains User authentication succeeded (1149) and An account was successfully logged on (4624) alerts.
+Emails a log file every eight hours (can adjust to lower increments if needed) that contains User authentication succeeded (1149), An account failed to log on (4625), A logon was attempted using explicit credentials (4648), and An account was successfully logged on (4624) alerts.

 How to use